AP sources: Nets send Harden to 76ers for Simmons

 PHILADELPHIA (AP) — Ben Simmons got his wish, a trade out of Philadelphia.
 The 76ers got their second superstar, with James Harden coming over in a blockbuster multiplayer trade with the Brooklyn Nets.

-The Sixers sent Simmons, their disgruntled All-Star guard, guard Seth Curry and center Andre Drummond to the Brooklyn Nets in a deal for Harden.
-The Sixers will also get Paul Millsap and the Nets get draft picks, according to people with direct knowledge of the decision.
+The Sixers sent Simmons, their disgruntled star, guard Seth Curry and center Andre Drummond to the Nets in a deal for Harden.
+The Sixers also will get Paul Millsap and the Nets get draft picks, according to people with direct knowledge of the decision.

 The move was confirmed Thursday by the people who spoke to The Associated Press on condition of anonymity because the trade had not been announced.